LoRaWAN Weather Station Systems

 Services:

-• Sensor selection and specification
+• Sensor selection and specification for accuracy requirements

-• Installation site assessment and placement planning
+• Site assessment and sensor placement planning

-• Network planning and coverage analysis
+• LoRaWAN network design and coverage analysis

-• Dashboard configuration and alerting
+• Dashboard design and alert configuration

 You own everything:

-• Complete system source code
+• Complete system source code and integration scripts

-• All calibration and installation documentation
+• All configuration and installation documentation

 Ready to Get Started?